protolayer/rpcauth-proto/README.md

 ### 2. Define security policies in your `.proto` files

 In this example, the entire `UserService` requires authentication by default.

-`GetUser` additionally requires the `"user"` role, while `SearchUsers` overrides the default to be public but is rate limited to 25 global requests per minute.
+Some methods override this rule with `PUBLIC` to allow unauthenticated access.

 The `User` message also demonstrates field-level privacy with a redacted email field.